 Wondering why your site traffic seems sluggish?
 You may be due for an SEO audit.

 SEO audits: they’re hardly the most exciting subject for many site owners, which is why so many skip them entirely.
-But running them is an important part of maintaining a healthy and efficient site—a little like getting your oil changed, or going to the doctor for an annual physical.
+But running them is an important part of maintaining a healthy and efficient site—a little getting your oil changed, or going to the doctor for an annual physical.